OW2 Social Networks Policy

-- If you author posts relating to OW2 using a personal account on various social networks (blog, microblog, forum) and you are not recognised as an official OW2 spokesperson (i.e. you are not the President, CEO, Local Chapter, Marketing or Community Support Coordinator) please ensure that you provide a disclaimer.
+- If you author posts relating to OW2 using a personal account on various social networks (blog, microblog, forum) and you are not recognised as an official OW2 spokesperson (i.e. you are not the President, CEO, Local Chapter or Marketing Co-ordinator) please ensure that you provide a disclaimer.
 Something simple such as: "I'm an individual member of OW2, but the opinions tweeted / blogged / posted here don't reflect those of the OW2 consortium."
 This allows you to speak freely, while at the same time protecting the OW2 consortium.

 - Follow the terms and conditions of use that have been established by each venue used for your social networking activities.